kbarnes3/stagelight-manifesto/README.md

 While many similar implementations exist, Stagelight Manifesto aims to provide end-to-end directions for creating an ambient lighting setup.

-Specifically, 'Stagelight Manifesto' is a set of documentation and scripts focusing on allowing more people to create ambient lighting in a repeatable way.
+Specifically, this project is a set of documentation and scripts focusing on allowing more people to create ambient lighting in a repeatable way.
 Features of Stagelight Manifesto are:

 1. A list of all components, with links to specific components and what to look for if you want to make a substitution.